Download page Transaction Thresholds.

 Alternatively, you can set the threshold to a static value or use a percentage of the average.

 You can also disable stall detection.
 If you disable stall detection, a transaction that might qualify as a stall is reported as very slow if it completes.
 If it does not complete, nothing is reported for the incomplete transaction.

 You can configure thresholds in Configuration > Slow Transaction Thresholds.
-You will need Configure Business Transaction application permissions.
+You need permissions to Configure Business Transaction application permissions.

 Thresholds apply to various levels, by application or business transaction, including background task transactions.
 You can also configure thresholds for diagnostic sessions.

-You can specify thresholds for User Transactions—regular business transactions—or background transactions tab, depending on the type of entity for which you want to configure thresholds.
+You can specify thresholds for User Transactions—using the regular business transactions tab—or background transactions tab, depending on the type of entity for which you want to configure thresholds.

 Thresholds for Browser Real User Monitoring (RUM) are configured separately.
-For information about these thresholds, see Configure Browser RUM Performance Thresholds.
+See Configure Browser RUM Performance Thresholds.

 You can configure thresholds for slow, very slow, and stalled transactions.
 When a transaction exceeds a threshold, AppDynamics starts capturing snapshots of it.

 Because snapshots are not captured while performance is within the normal range, the snapshots may not contain the full call graph for the transaction.